000vince000/checklist/README.md

 - Search bar for finding tasks quickly
 - Attribute and type filters for task list refinement
 - "I'm Feeling Lucky" button for mood-based task suggestions
+- Top words analysis for quick insights into frequently used terms in tasks
+- Expandable sections for viewing completed tasks and action history

 ## Data Synchronization

 - Tasks are automatically synced with Google Drive
 - Changes are persisted across sessions and devices
 - Force refresh functionality to ensure up-to-date data
+- Separate storage for active tasks, completed tasks, and deleted tasks

 ## Tech Stack